-Descending into paranoia and just wanting dreams to stop, Ryan accepts the mission, then wakes up in a puddle of cold sweat, next to his beloved girlfriend in her house, and late for work.
+Rapidly descending into madness and just wanting his nightmares to stop, Ryan accepts his mission, then wakes up in a puddle of cold sweat next to his beloved girlfriend in her house, and late for work.
 Again.

-The game is now free, and can be downloaded here
+The game is now free, and can be downloaded here.

-Provides the examples of:
+Provides examples of:

-- All There In The Manual: The game originally came with the "Diary of a (Mad?)
+- All There in the Manual: The game originally came with the "Diary of a (Mad?)
 Man", which greatly fleshed out the main character, his mental problems, and the world he lives in.
 In fact, the story of the diary is far more detailed than the game itself; it also features a progressive rendering of symbol seen in dreams, necessary to unlock one of the final doors.

 - Computer Equals Monitor: A security computer gets disabled/destroyed by shooting the screen.

 - Cool Shades: Ryan has to put some shades on to obscure his identity after he is wanted for murder.

 - Cruel and Unusual Death: A few victims, who don't get killed by Ryan's pistol, undergo this.
 Diane Underwood arguably had the worst among them.
 Ryan messes with the circuit box that controls her house's guard turret, which promptly blows up.
 Unfortunately to her, this releases heavy bolts of energy that bisects her body.
 And yet she's still alive when Ryan gets to her!
 The injury is so bad, she begs him to Mercy Kill just to end her suffering.

 - Cyberpunk with a Chance of Rain: The game plays this straight, what's with poorly lit, often dirty looking streets and permanent drizzle with occasional showers and lightnings.
 Ryan doesn't seem to mind.
 In-game weather report:General